 Use it as flea Deterrent

 Grate small amounts of fresh garlic and mix it with your dog’s food.
-Don’t overdo it as it may be harmful for some dogs.
+Don’t overdo it as it may be harmful to some dogs.
 Also check your pet store for garlic and brewers yeast capsules, which when taken orally discourage fleas from biting.

-Use it as pesticide
+Use it as a pesticide